martinlangee/eddi-configurator/README.md

 React Web App to realize a Web Configurator for electronic dash boards.
 Detailed instructions to come.
 Still under construction.
 It comes with no warranties!

-To run this project on your own you need to have the back end project running: [eddi-config-api](https://github.com/martinlangee/eddi-config-api).
+To run this project on your own device you also need to have the back end project running: [eddi-config-api](https://github.com/martinlangee/eddi-config-api).

 To get an impression of the UI go to [http://eddi-configurator.netlify.app/](https://eddi-configurator.netlify.app/).